 AMI uses various technological and procedural security measures in order to protect the Personal Data that we collect, use or transfer from loss, misuse, alteration or destruction.
 AMI has comprehensive data protection processes in place to protect all client and user data.

 However, you should be aware that, due to the open and unsecured character of the Internet, AMI cannot be responsible for the security of transmissions of the Personal Data over the Internet.
 We commit to communicating any breach of data immediately to any and all affected users, should such a breach ever occur and purpose to inform all the affected users within twenty four (24) hours of the reported breach of the remedial action taken to remedy the breach.

-If you would like to request a copy of your Personal Data, then please send an email together with a proof of your identity (such as passport or identity card) to email@example.com.
+If you would like to request a copy of your Personal Data, then please send an email together with a proof of your identity (such as passport or identity card) to firstname.lastname@example.org.
 Also, if you consider your Personal Data to be incorrect, write to us indicating the error made and the proposed amendment and if you wish to have it deleted, then please send an email containing that request.
-Both requests should be accompanied by proof of your identity (such as passport or identity card) to firstname.lastname@example.org.
+Both requests should be accompanied by proof of your identity (such as passport or identity card) to email@example.com.

-This Policy was last updated on 25th May, 2018.
-AMI will inform you of updates to this Policy by contacting you or by posting updates on its Site.
+This Policy was last updated on 25th September, 2020.
+AMI will inform you of updates to this Policy by contacting you or by posting updates on its Sites.

-You can delete your data at any time by contacting us, or by deleting your account in your settings.
+You can delete your data at any time by contacting us through firstname.lastname@example.org, or by deleting your account in your settings.